macmowl/macmowl/README.md

 ## I'm a UI/UX designer and a web dev student
-- 🔭 I’m currently working on a WordPress project
+- 🔭 I’m currently working on a MERN project
-- 🌱 I’m currently learning PHP and WordPress
+- 🌱 I’m currently learning React, NodeJS and NextJS
 - 💬 Ask me about ...
 Anything
 - 😄 Pronouns: He/him